 - While potatoes are boiling chop all remaining vegetables and combine in a large bowl with remaining ingredients.

-- Remove potatoes when done boiling, let cool slightly and combine them with mixture.
+- When done boiling, drain potatoes and let cool slightly.
+Then combine the potatoes with the dressing mixture.

 - Enjoy right away, but the flavors are best when set in the fridge overnight.